This article documents the key aspects of the DSM design tokens import feature:

 Fonts / Brand / H1 with its opacity set to

 When importing the font style above, DSM would create a corresponding token:

 Fonts.Brand.H1.opacity = 0.7

-Here's the same token seen in the JSON editor in DSM:
+The same token in the JSON editor in DSM would display:

 In DSM’s table view, the token would appear as follows:

 DSM accepts any string token name.
 However, if you’d like to take advantage of Style Dictionary’s default transformations of tokens into platform-specific files, you’d need to adhere to Style Dictionary's established naming convention.